-Due to the COVID-19 pandemic and in order to ensure the health and safety of Nordea’s shareholders, employees and other stakeholders, the Board of Directors of Nordea Bank Abp has resolved on extraordinary meeting procedures pursuant to the temporary legislation adopted by the Finnish Parliament on 24 April 2020, allowing for general meetings of listed companies to be held as remote meetings only.
+Due to the COVID-19 pandemic and in order to ensure the health and safety of the Company’s shareholders, employees and other stakeholders, the Company’s Board of Directors has resolved on extraordinary meeting procedures pursuant to the temporary legislation (677/2020) which entered into force on 3 October 2020.
 Therefore, it is not possible to attend the meeting in person.

 What is the purpose of the temporary legislation?

 The purpose of the temporary legislation is to ensure and safeguard smooth and safe decision-making in corporations in the light of the COVID-19 pandemic to ensure the health and safety of shareholders, stakeholders and society at large.

 No, the AGM will be arranged without physical attendance due to the COVID-19 pandemic.